ENEZA-DSI/ENEZA-Residentail-Training-2025/README.md

 5. Project 5: [Single-Cell Genomic Analysis Using Machine Learning](Project_5.md)
 6. Project 6: [Genomic Comparison of Microsporidia MB-Infected and Uninfected Anopheles arabiensis](Project_6.md)

 To select a project, please comment on the issue and why you'd like to tackle the mini-project.
 Select at least two, and specify your First, Second and Third choice.
+Kindly also remember to include your institution (where you come from).

 ## Expected
 - Work collaboratively on the project.
 In your report, you need to state the role played by each group member.